johnsonjh/OpenVi/README.md

   - Single standard build configuration with no incompatible variants
   - No configuration-specific bugs resulting from untested combinations or rarely exercised code paths
-  - Concise and understandable documentation no subtle platform variations
+  - Concise and understandable documentation; no subtle platform variations
 - Consistent user interface, script, and map behavior across all platforms
 - Utilizes *OpenBSD*'s extended *Spencer*-based regular expression engine
   (also adopted by *LLVM*, *Tcl*, etc.) on all supported systems